akka/akka-http/docs/src/main/paradox/scala/http/routing-dsl/testkit.md

 @@snip [TestKitFragmentSpec.scala](../../../../../test/scala/docs/http/scaladsl/server/TestKitFragmentSpec.scala) { #source-quote }

+## Accounting for Slow Test Systems

+Sometimes, the timeout defined for a route is finely tuned for our production environment, but our Continuous Integration server fails consistently as it is usually under high load or it's simply not that powerful.
+To account for these situations, timeout durations can be scaled by a given factor.
+Check the @extref[Akka Docs](akka-docs:scala/testing.html#accounting-for-slow-test-systems) for further information.

 ## Increase Timeout

 The default timeout when testing your routes using the testkit is 1 second.
 Sometimes, though, this might not be enough.